 iOS 14.5+ and working with SKAdNetwork

-SKAdNetwork provides space for 6-bits of downstream metrics, a number between 0 and 63 (or between 000000 and 111111 in binary), with an initial 24-hour timer.
-Otherwise known as a conversion value this can be assigned to any value that can be expressed in binary, and it’s up to apps to decide which events they want to include.
-Every time the conversion value is updated to a fresh six-bit code defined within the app, the timer gets extended by an additional 24 hours.
+Up until SKAN 3, SKAN provided space for 6-bits of downstream metrics, a number between 0 and 63 (or between 000000 and 111111 in binary), with an initial 24-hour timer.
+Otherwise known as a conversion value (and considered the fine grain conversion value on SKAN 4) this can be assigned to any value that can be expressed in binary, and it’s up to apps to decide which events they want to include.
+Every time the conversion value is updated to a fresh six-bit code defined within the app (up until SKAN 3), the timer is extended by an additional 24 hours.
 Once this conversion value-window expires, a second 24-hour window is triggered for attribution.
 The idea behind this is to obfuscate the time of install, making it impossible to link event triggers to individual users.
-This data is then shared by the SKAdNetwork in the aggregate, with no granular, user-level data accessible.
+This data is then shared by the SKAN 3 in the aggregate, with no granular, user-level data accessible.

 Put a little more simply, conversion values are a number between 0-63, used for measuring up to six events using the bit logic.
 Each conversion value is linked to specific conditions, which can then be unpacked into meaningful KPIs for reporting.

-How a conversion value strategy is set up is key to success on SKAdNetwork.
-We’ll get into how Adjust supports clients in understanding and building their conversion value schemas (both event-based and value-based) below, and how marketers and developers can identify which solution is suitable for their app.
+How a conversion value strategy is set up is key to success on SKAN.
+We’ll get into how Adjust supports clients in understanding, building, and mapping conversion values (both event-based and value-based) below, and how marketers and developers can identify which solution is suitable for their app.

 The huge changes to attribution and tracking of post-install events on iOS came with the announcement of iOS 14 and the release of iOS 14.5 and ATT.
 And while it was not nearly as industry-defining as its predecessor, iOS 15 (released in September 2021) presented a few key changes and further developments in Apple’s steps toward further user privacy.

 Private Relay was one of the most interesting announcements from a mobile advertising perspective.
 Designed to prevent the tracking of iOS users on Safari, Private Relay in its current form redirects all network traffic through its servers and hides the user IP address, meaning they can’t be tracked and that user profiles can’t be built.
-Some rumors are indicating that Apple could switch Private Relay on by default at some point, meaning that all SDK traffic will be routed through it, a move that would further complicate the process of gaining insight into users and campaign performance.
-We’ll be keeping a close eye on the announcement and any other changes that may be announced to ensure we remain at the forefront of privacy-centric solutions that drive growth.
+Some rumors indicated that Apple would switch Private Relay on by default from iOS 16 onward, meaning that all SDK traffic will be routed through it, a move that would further complicate the process of gaining insight into users and campaign performance.
+So far, however, this hasn’t happened.
+Also, with SKAN 4, Apple now offers web-to-app attribution for Safari users.